Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation: The Role of Input Audio

 Beyond architectural differences, models' reliance on input features also differs between feminine and masculine predictions.
 For the Transformer, the percentage of examples whose gender prediction we can flip by occluding salient features in the input spectrogram is 60.8\,\% vs. 19.2\,\% for Spanish, 66.7\,\% vs. 24.9\,\% for French, and 52.2\,\% vs. 21.1\,\% for Italian (feminine vs. masculine respectively).
 The Conformers show the same pattern with a narrower gap (es: 47.5\,\% vs. 33.6\,\%; fr: 51.0\,\% vs. 37.6\,\%; it: 44.7\,\% vs. 41.3\,\%).
 This asymmetry suggests that the mechanism of accessing acoustic gender cues through first-person pronouns plays a more critical role for feminine predictions, while masculine predictions rely more heavily on the model's internal biases.
 This asymmetry aligns with prior work showing that language models and MT systems use masculine as a default, requiring strong feminine signals to generate feminine forms \cite{jumelet2019analysing, manna-etal-2025-paying}, which they slowly and imperfectly learn to use during training \cite{savoldi2022dynamics}.

 This reliance on first-person pronouns reflects a mechanism analogous to coreference resolution in text-based MT.
 Just as MT models rely on gendered pronouns and determiners (e.g., ``\textit{she}''/``\textit{he}'', ``\textit{her}''/``\textit{his}'') that corefer with gender-ambiguous terms for disambiguation \cite{voita-etal-2018-context, escude-font-costa-jussa-2019-equalizing, stanovsky-etal-2019-evaluating, manna-etal-2025-paying}, our ST models rely on first-person words that refer to the speaker.
 However, while gendered pronouns in text carry explicit gender information, words like ``\textit{I}'' are semantically gender-neutral.
-In ST, acoustic gender cues in the speaker's voice effectively transform these semantically neutral words into functionally gendered markers.
-Through coreference with the speaker, \textit{I}'' provides access to the same gender information that explicit gendered pronouns provide in text-based MT, but encoded acoustically rather than lexically.
+In ST, acoustic gender cues in the speaker's voice effectively transform these semantically neutral words into gendered markers.
+Through coreference with the speaker, ``\textit{I}'' provides access to the same gender information that explicit gendered pronouns provide in text-based MT, but encoded acoustically rather than lexically.

 Besides first-person pronouns, models sometimes assign high salience to the source words corresponding to the gendered target terms.
-Table~\ref{tab:top-words} contains examples of this phenomenon: words like ``\textit{scientist}'', which translates to ``\textit{scienziato}''$^M$ or ``\textit{scienziata}''$^F$ in Italian.
+Table~\ref{tab:top-words} contains examples of this phenomenon: words like \lc{``\textit{grew}'', which translates to ``\textit{cresciuto}''$^M$ or ``\textit{cresciuta}''$^F$} in Italian.
 These words are directly relevant for translating the gendered term itself and, like all words in the utterance, carry acoustic gender cues that models can access.

 In summary, the contrastive saliency maps reveal that ST models frequently rely on self-referential words like ``\textit{I}'' to establish coreference with the speaker, enabling access to acoustic gender cues.
 These cues are distributed across the frequency spectrum rather than concentrated in pitch, with $F_1$ and $F_2$ showing higher importance.